 There are two replies to a FindRoute request: an immediate acknowledgement, followed later by either a FindRoute response or a ClearDown request, the latter indicating that the route cannot be set up.
 Further messages may be exchanged after the response: “confirmation” in the same direction as the request and “completion” in the opposite direction.

-Processing of the messages includes setting up the user plane flow in the routing tables.
+Processing of the messages includes setting up the forwarding plane flow in the routing tables.
 In some cases this needs to be done by the later messages in the sequence, for example so that data cannot flow until authentication procedures have been completed (see 5).
 In other cases it is set up by the earlier messages to reduce the latency between initiating the request and data flow beginning.
+Note that setting a flow up in the forwarding plane is very simple, so the cost of setting one up early in the process and then clearing it down again if it is not required is very small.

-Note that although these flows are used in a similar way to MPLS Forwarding Equivalence Classes, the way they are administered means there is no need for a “time to live” field in the packet header.
+The basic service supports many-to-one flows, whereby packets arriving at a switch from different sources may be forwarded on the same flow.
+These flows can be used, in a similar way to MPLS Forwarding Equivalence Classes, to carry IP packets.
+The way they are administered means there is no need for a “time to live” field in the packet header; the details of the procedures are for further study.

-FindRoute messages can include a wide variety of information both for the network and for the units at the ends of the flow, including information to help in choosing the route and to tell the recipient the format of the data; see IEC 62379-5-2 for details.
+FindRoute messages can include a wide variety of information both for the network and for the units at the ends of the flow, including information to help in choosing the route and to tell the recipient the format of the data.
 They can also include charging information, which might be used for micropayments for access to content or services as well as for traditional call charging.

 To achieve the minimum latency at a switching point, there needs to be a fixed phase relationship between incoming and outgoing allocations.
 This is referred to in the prototype implementation as “tight” frame alignment.

-When a link first comes up, it can only carry IT flows.
+When a link first comes up, it can only carry basic service flows.
 Negotiation via SyncInfo control plane messages establishes whether the two sides have a common reference; if not, further negotiation arranges for the subnetwork on one side of the link to take its timing from the other.

-The links used to convey frame timing form a spanning tree, but there is no need for a “spanning tree protocol” to configure the network; changes only occur when links come up or go down, and any link that is on the tree remains on the tree until it goes down.
+The links used to convey frame timing form a spanning tree, but there is no need for a “spanning tree protocol” to configure the network; changes only occur when links come up or go down, and once a link is on the tree it remains on the tree until it goes down.

 Any part of a flow can be re-routed without affecting the rest of the flow.
 Thus if a mobile device changes its point of attachment, e.g. moves to a different cell, the flows connected to it can be switched from the old cell to the new without the systems with which it is communicating, or higher-layer processes in the device itself, needing to be aware of any change.